 “Uh … bonjour.”I pasted a bright smile on my face.

 “Ah, madame.”
 She beamed at me.
 In French, I explained I was lost, and could she help me find the checkpoint station?
 She bobbed her head and cackled.
 It dawned on me that she didn’t understand French.
 I imitated an AK-47 with my arms, putting a fierce look on my face.
 She nodded and patted me.
 She began talking, a patter of incomprehensible language in a soothing, hypnotic voice.
-Her face was serious now, eyes riveted to mine as if this would make me understand her language better.
+Her face was serious, eyes riveted to mine as if this would make me understand her language better.

 At this, her eyes lit up.
 “Regab, oye!”

 “Regab, yes?
 Regab—to buy, to drink!”
 I mimed gulping down a big bottle, tossing my head back and making glugging actions.
-“Where,” I placed my hand over my eyes and with sweeping theatrical gestures, pretended to scope out the scenery, “is Regab?
+“Where—” I placed my hand over my eyes and with sweeping theatrical gestures, pretended to scope out the scenery, “—is Regab?
 With guns?”

 I paused.
 I’d tried this way already.
 She sensed my hesitation and made a little “eh” noise and nudged me down the trail.
 After a few steps, I turned around.

 No one was in sight.
 The woman had disappeared into the grasses as silently as she’d come.
 A chill crept over me, in spite of the sweat pouring down my back.
 She’d been there and nowshe wasn’t.
 But I had no time to ponder the woman’s disappearance.
-Pushing down my panic, I hurried past the unfamiliar areas, past the trees until I heard music and the sound of voices and laughter.
-The trail rounded a bend to revealthe clearing, the two buildings, the Peace Corps van, which, in my absence, had become two, with trainees and Volunteers milling around.
+Pushing down my panic, I hurried past the trees until I heard the sound of voices and laughter.
+The trail rounded a bend to revealthe clearing, the two buildings, the Peace Corps van, which, in my absence, had become two, with my fellow traineesand volunteers milling around.

-Manny, the Peace Corps countrydirector, a burly, vibrant man with a grey ponytail, had arrived.
-He stood waiting for me.
-“Well, there you are, Fiona.
-We were wondering what happened to you.”
+Chuck, the Peace Corps countrydirector, a burly, vibrant man with a buzz-cut, had arrived.
+“Thereyou are, Fiona,” he said.
+“We were wondering what happened to you.”

-Manny’s face widened into a smile.
-He nodded.
+Chuck’s face widened into a smile.